devmichalek/TerminalTeams/README.md

 - no centralized server
 - no support for IPv6
 - terminal emulator window resizing is not supported
+- ASCII is the only supported set of characters

 ### Installation
 ```